 Back in the days, this bucolic land that we now know as Quezon in the Province of Bukidnon was a vast ocean of grassy fields gently rising to verdant mountains.
 The nomadic Manobo tribe sparsely populated the area and lived mostly along riverbanks, around the edges of thickly-forested hills or near lush watersheds which Quezon is abundantly blessed with.
 Blissfully, the tribesmen foraged for most of their needs and relied mainly on the abundance of nature.
 For all their other needs such as salt and clothing, they traded abaca, preserved meat, and beeswax with neighboring communities within the province.

 In the early 1900s, the ranching settlers arrived and raised cattle in the sprawling grasslands that stretched across the western part of Quezon.

 After the Second World War, an influx of migrants from other parts of the country such as the neighboring province of Misamis Oriental and the islands of Bohol, Cebu, and Ilocos from up north began arriving in Quezon.
 Both Manobos and settlers lived harmoniously with each other.
 There was an abundance of food and the residents had everything they needed to make a living from – rice, corn, coffee, vegetables, meat, rubber, coconut, and even fiber.
 Whatever surplus they had they would haul in rafts across the Pulangui River in Opalon and trade them with neighboring communities.
 Migrants entered Quezon through the same route as there were neither roads nor bridges back then.

-The 21st Century
+The Middle of the Century

 Through effective governance, a thriving economy, and the cooperation of its resilient and highly-adaptable citizens, the Municipality of Quezon is well on its way to achieving sustainable peace and a brighter, prosperous future for all.